-Trend of Total Benefit and Retirement Pension Expenditure: 1979/80-2019/20 and 16 under the CARICOM Agreement.
+Trend of Total Benefit and Retirement Pension Expenditure:

+In 2019, with regards to benefits governed by reciprocal agreements, seven new transactions were processed under the Agreement between Saint Lucia and Canada, and 16 under the CARICOM Agreement.
 Since the implementation of the Agreement, 178 pensions have been awarded to date at an accumulated cost of \$4,107,702 (2018/19 - \$3,216,692).